vkomolov/Gulp4_Starting_Kit/README.md

 # Gulp 4 Front-End package "gulp": "^4.0.0"
-Task: to compile the npm plugins in production of HTML, CSS, IMAGES and JS files.
+Task: to compile the npm plugins in production of HTML, CSS, JS, PHP and IMAGES files.

 ## Feature:
+- It compiles and minimizes JS files, using "Browserify" in combination with "Watchify", "Babelify" and "Uglify" plugins;
-**All JS files in the target source path will be separately bundled, browserified, babelified and uglified; The destination path will consist file.js.map, file.js and file.min.js;**
+**All JS files in the target source path will be separately bundled, browserified, babelified and uglified; The destination path will consist file.js.map, file.js and file.min.js; !!All inner folders of the source path should contain only supporting JS files, which are exported to the main JS files, located in the target source path.
+The "build" JS destination will contain only main JS files bundled**

 - It minimizes HTML files;
 - It compiles and minimizes SCSS files;
-- It compiles and minimizes JS files, using "Browserify" in combination with "Watchify", "Babelify" and "Uglify" plugins;
+**!!All inner SCSS folders of the main source path should contain only supporting SCSS files, which are exported to the main SCSS files, located in the main source path.
+The "build" CSS destination will contain only main CSS files with relations bundled.**

 - it compresses the image files with special rules for the each type of the image file;